carlzoo/carlzoo.github.io/_posts/2023-06-30-unusual-datatype.md

 MG;SY=pbj;TL=#PB#AC#B17#FI138529940#;
 ```

+We can see that key, value pairs are separated by the ; character.
+The key and value of a pair are separated by the \= character.

 Based on this result, a set of data always begins with one of the following keys: F, CL, EV, MG, MA,PA.
 Since F does not have any data after it, it represents a marker as the start of the data.